Did you know that most people use their fire pits more in the fall? However, fire pits can be used during any season for some backyard fun.

 If you’re looking for an odorless and clean-burning fuel for your fire pit, natural gas is a great option.

-There are a few things to keep in mind if you choose natural gas for your fire pit.
-First, you’ll need a natural gas line to connect to or a tank.
+You need to connect to a natural gas line or a standalone tank.
 If you don’t have an existing gas line running to your home, it should be installed by a professional and can be costly.
-However, once the line is installed, natural gas is usually one of the most cost-effective fuels and you never have to worry about running out.
-Otherwise, you will need to purchase a tank of natural gas and have it delivered to your home.
+However, once the line is installed, you never have to worry about running out.
+Otherwise, you must purchase a tank to be delivered to your home.

 Bio-Ethanol

 Ethanol is a type of alcohol that’s derived from plant sources.
-It can be used as a fuel for fire pits and it has some advantages over other types of fuels.
+It can be used as a fuel for fire pits and has advantages over other types of fuels.

 Bio-Ethanol Stats

-- Bio-ethanol fire pits and fireplaces can offer up to 98% fuel efficiency rates, considerably higher than traditional wood-burning models, thereby reducing wastage and harmful emissions.
+- Bio-ethanol fire pits and fireplaces have up to 98% fuel efficiency rates – much higher than wood-burning models, thus reducing wastage and harmful emissions.

-- As per a study by the Environmental Protection Agency (EPA), burning biomass such as bio-ethanol can result in 59%-86% lower greenhouse gas emissions compared to using fossil fuel equivalents.
+- According to the EPA, burning biomass such as bio-ethanol can result in 59%-86% lower greenhouse gas emissions when compared to fossil fuel equivalents.

-- Based on a market research forecast, the global bio-ethanol fireplace market is predicted to grow at a CAGR of more than 4% between 2021 and 2026, indicating increasing global preference for this revolutionary and environment-friendly heating solution.
+- The global bio-ethanol fireplace market is predicted to grow at a CAGR of more than 4% between 2021 and 2026.

 Stephane Thomas, Director of MAD Design Group and creator of EcoSmart Fire, a pioneer of the ethanol fire industry, says ethanol fuel “is a smarter choice for so many reasons.
 We’ve seen a significant increase in demand for EcoSmart Fires from designers, homeowners and commercial operators – as much as for the design flexibility as for the environmentally-friendly credentials.”